zetanumbers/book/src/natural-aliasing.md

 }
 ```

-To achieve this Rust restricts mutable borrows to be uncopyable, ensuring a mutable borrow is aliased in context exlusivelly by one variable's name.
+To achieve this Rust restricts mutable borrows to be uncopyable, ensuring a mutable borrow is aliased in context exclusively by one variable's name.
 This rule relates to the second JS case when we were aware of aliasing taking place, as it rules out information about aliasing at least one important way.
 But what if it was more than one way?